 As with all subjects, the best way to learn meditation is to start at the beginning and move towards the end.
 But unfortunately millions of people are learning how to meditate in the most bizarre fashion.
 I actually spoke to someone yesterday who knew precisely how to do Merkaba mediation but who had no clue about… Read more »

-Many religions use mantras—words phrases with sacred meanings.
+Many religions and spiritualities use mantras (words phrases with sacred meanings) to influence themselves and their reality.
 Hindus have been using mantras for thousands of years, since the middle of the Vedic period of 1000 BC to 500 BC.
-One such mantra is the “Kleem” mantra, a mantra used mostly by young men to attract women.
-The Kleem mantra is just one of many… Read more »
+One such mantra is the “Kleem” mantra, a mantra used mostly by men to attract women….
+Read more »

-Everything has beauty, but not everyone sees it.Confucius Hinduism has a fascinating alternative solution for skin ailments.
+Hinduism has a fascinating alternative solution for skin ailments.
 It doesn’t come in a bottle, you won’t find it at the store, but it just might do the trick.
 Hindus use mantras to cure their problems and to create health and wellbeing.
-The Hindu faith (as well… Read more »
+The Hindu faith (as well as Buddhism, Vedism, Jianism, and Sikhhims), believe that… Read more »

 In our free online meditation course you’ll learn how to meditate and how to become calm, relaxed, happy and enlightened.